One-dollar salary: New Deal and World War II

-Kentucky's Ashland Oil and Refining Company founder and CEO, Paul G. Blazer (1890–1966), served twice as a government salaried dollar-a-year man: from 1933 to 1935 under President Franklin D. Roosevelt's National Recovery Administration on the Code of Fair Competition for the Petroleum Industry as Chairman of the Blazer Committee and a second time during World War II as Chairman of District II Refining for President Roosevelt's Petroleum Administration of War.
+Kentucky's Ashland Oil and Refining Company founder and CEO, Paul G. Blazer (1890–1966), served twice as a government salaried dollar-a-year man: from 1933 to 1935 under President Franklin D. Roosevelt's National Recovery Administration on the Code of Fair Competition for the Petroleum Industry as Chairman of the Blazer Committee and a second time during World War II as Chairman of District II Refining for Roosevelt's Petroleum Administration of War.
+Herman Wouk worked in Washington, D.C., as a dollar-a-year man writing radio scripts for the U.S. Treasury's Defense Bond Campaign beginning in June 1941.
 During World War II, socialite Doris Duke worked in a canteen for U.S. sailors in Egypt at such a salary.

 In Canada during World War II, C. D. Howe, Canada's "Minister of Everything", created a rearmament program using "dollar-a-year men".
 An example was John Wilson McConnell, the owner and publisher of the Montreal Star, who was appointed Director of Licences for the Wartime Trade Board, a position for which he served for free.
 Others include E. P. Taylor and Austin Cotterell Taylor.

 Recent examples

 Some recent one-dollar salary earners worked in government as well, most notably former California governor Arnold Schwarzenegger, former Massachusetts governor Mitt Romney, and former New York City mayor Michael Bloomberg.

-After promising to take only a dollar a year in November 2016, former U.S. President Donald Trump donated the first three months of his salary to the National Park Service and stated plans to donate all of his salary during the term.
-Since then, President Trump donated his salary to various Federal Departments, fulfilling his campaign promise to do so.
+After promising to take only a dollar a year in November 2016, U.S. President Donald Trump in his first term donated the first three months of his salary to the National Park Service and stated plans to donate all of his salary during the term.
+He later donated his salary to various federal departments, as he had promised to do during his campaign.
+However, he did bill the US government, in particular the Secret Service, exorbitantly to protect him when he spent his time at Mar-a-Lago.

-In 2015, then 15-year-old Corbin Duncan petitioned the Australian Prime Minister to take up a $1 salary.
+In 2015, then 15-year-old Corbin Duncan petitioned the Australian Prime Minister, Malcolm Turnbull, to take up a $1 salary.
 The petition was unsuccessful but gained international media coverage.